Adaminte Makan Abu: Plot

 Abu and Aishumma are an elderly Moplah Muslim couple living in Kerala's Malabar region.
 Their aspiration is to go for Hajj, the pilgrimage to Mecca, and they sacrifice to achieve this aim.
 He scrimps and saves to achieve his dream of going to Mecca.
 Their son Sattar has migrated to the Middle East (as a part of the Kerala Gulf boom) with his family and has virtually discarded his parents.
 Now in their late 70s, the couple save money so they can attend Hajj that year.

 Abu sells attar (a perfume obtained from flowers), religious books and Unani medicines that nobody seems to want.
 Aishumma breeds cattle and chickens, helping her husband realise their shared dream.
 Abu feels as outdated and discarded by a fast-changing world as the traditional products that he sells.

 A school teacher, Abu's friend, comes to his aid at his time of need.
 Hyder, a local teashop owner also empathises with Abu who in turn is frequently given genuine advice by a mysterious saint known simply as "Ustad".
 Good-natured people try to help Abu by offering to lend him the amount but, as this goes against the accepted Islamic practices, he refuses to take anything.

-With the advancing years, Abu's desperation grows.
-Finally, in frustration and distress, he sells his cow and old jackfruit tree.
+With advancing years, Abu's desperation grows.
+Finally, in frustration and distress, he sells his cow and an old jackfruit tree.
 Abu is helped by the manager of a travel agency to get flight tickets and other documents for his journey.
 A policeman initially tries to reject Abu's passport application, but once he gets his usual bribe he becomes quite helpful.
 The couple begins their preparations which include attending the Hajj preparation classes conducted by the travel agency, being vaccinated for meningococcal meningitis and buying new Ihram clothing.
 Abu pays off even the smallest of his old debts as part of the preparations and travels miles to seek forgiveness from Sulaiman, a previous neighbour with whom he once fought.

 When the passports and the tickets are ready and a bus journey away in Kozhikode, the sawmill owner, while handing over the money for Abu's tree, says that its wood turned out to be rotten and useless.
 He insists that Abu take the money, however, since his cause is noble.
 Abu refuses it, saying that it wouldn't be halal and hence could anger ALLAH.
 When he is sure that he cannot fulfill his dream, Abu reaches another conclusion — that the tree too had life, and several lives must have died when he cut the tree in front of his house.
 Abu conjectures that maybe one of the reasons for his not being able to go on the journey.
 On the dawn of the Hajj, Abu tells his wife that they will go the next year; he plants a new jackfruit sapling and is seen going to the mosque to pray on the morning of Hajj.